veertuinc/anka-docs/content/en/docs/Anka Build Cloud/certificate-based-authentication.md

 sudo security add-trusted-cert -d -k /Library/Keychains/System.keychain anka-ca-crt.pem
 ```

-## Configuring TLS for Controller and Registry
+## Configuring TLS for Controller & Registry

 > The **Controller certificate** is not part of the authentication process and doesn't need to be derived from the CA you just generated.
 This means that you can use certificates supplied by your organization or a 3rd party.